Can You Place a 1-Month-Old Up for Adoption?

 There is one important thing you should know if you are wondering, “Can you give your baby up for adoption after they’re 1 month old?”

-“Giving up” makes it seem easy, as if you’re tossing your child aside, but adoption isn’t a decision that you can make overnight.
-It’s a difficult choice made with love in mind for both yourself and your baby, one that takes tremendous courage.
+“Giving up” is a common term used in adoption, but, it does not mean you are “giving up” on your child.
+Adoption is a choice made with love in mind for both yourself and your baby, one that takes tremendous courage.

 How to Make an Adoption Plan for Your 1-Month-Old